micmejia/bible-dump/NKJV/Judges/Judg 7.md

 And every man stood in his place all around the camp; and the whole army ran and cried out and fled.

 ###### 22
-When the three hundred blew the trumpets, the Lord set every man's sword against his companion throughout the whole camp; and the army fled to [^d]Beth Acacia, toward Zererah, as far as the border of Abel Meholah, by Tabbath.
+When the three hundred blew the trumpets, the Lord set every man's sword against his companion throughout the whole camp; and the army fled to Beth Acacia, toward Zererah, as far as the border of Abel Meholah, by Tabbath.

 ###### 23
 And the men of Israel gathered together from Naphtali, Asher, and all Manasseh, and pursued the Midianites.